ontheroadjp/docker-logwatch/README.md

 or

-# for crontab. this mean logwatch output log report once at a minuts.
+# for crontab. this mean logwatch output log report every minute.
 $ sh logwatch_cron.sh
 ```